Native Range & Hardiness Zone

 Hardiness Zone

 Many gardeners are familiar with the USDA Hardiness Zone designations, and we've included "Zones" as a filtering option on our website.
 Hardiness Zones represent geographical areas of the United States defined by the average minimum winter temperatures.
+Always keep in mind is that growing conditions that are favorable for the plant are primarily important.
+The growing conditions that we list for each species are the condition that will naturally help that plant to thrive.

 Get the full benefits and beauty from native plants!
 Create a sustainable garden that flourishes without additional resources, for years to come when you choose plants that are well suited to the growing conditions at your location.